JU1N-CPA/backend_planets/README.md

 - insert error handlers to the views
 - double records added handler
 - Improve serializers
-- split the views, serializer,views in different folders
+- split the views, serializer,model in different folders
 - create docker for easy deploy
 - implementation of nginx for proxy configurations
 - implementation of jwt for proctected views